They devoted themselves to the apostles’ teaching and to fellowship, to the breaking of bread and to prayer.Acts 2:42 NIV

 The Bible is a collection of writings produced by a variety of human authors.
 It was written over a period of time that spanned centuries.
 And it includes a variety of different genres of literature.
 The Bible can properly be considered a library of texts, divided into two major categories.
 The Old Testament is composed of the sacred writings of Judaism.
 And The New Testament contains the sacred texts of Christianity.

 It is important that our lives and beliefs conform to what the Bible teaches.
 There are a variety of ways that people have interpreted some portions of the Scripture over the years.
 And it can sometimes be challenging to know which is right.
-But it is important to always compare your beliefs against the Scripture.
+But you can, and should, always compare your beliefs against the Scripture.
 And if you find they do not agree, then change your beliefs accordingly.

 Some will claim that the Bible is outdated and cannot serve as a reliable guide for life in the 21st century.
 But there is a great danger that comes with dismissing the Bible like that.
 It replaces the Bible as the ultimate authority for our faith and practice with whatever cultural standards happen to be in effect at some specific time and place.
 By rejecting the ultimate authority of the Bible, we end up adrift with nothing solid to which to anchor our faith.